-People in high uncertainty avoidance society follow the rules and regulations thoroughly to avoid undesirable moments.
+People in high uncertainty avoidance societies thoroughly follow the rules and regulations to avoid undesirable moments.
 They prefer to follow routines and make plans to prevent unpredictable moments.
-They also believe proper planning is an essential component for achievement; hence, parents control their children’s lives excessively.
-People in high UAI scoring countries are more traditionalistic, stiff, and structured.
+They also believe proper planning is essential for achievement; hence, parents control their children’s lives excessively.
+People in high UAI-scoring countries are more traditionalistic, stiff, and structured.
 The structured person tends to do the right things and avoid unwanted consequences.

 Examples of High Uncertainty Avoidance Countries

-Greece, Guatemala, Russia, Portugal, Belgium, and Japan are considered as the high uncertain avoidance countries.
+Greece, Guatemala, Russia, Portugal, Belgium, and Japan are the highly uncertain avoidance countries.
 According to Hofstede’s cultural dimensions theory, Greece has become the highest uncertainty avoidance country with a score of 100, following Guatemala (98), Russia (95), Portugal(95), Belgium(94), and Japan(92).
 So, people from these countries prefer to lead a planned life to avoid unwanted risks.

 Low Uncertainty Avoidance

-People in low uncertainty avoidance society are comfortable with undesirable moments.
+People in low uncertainty avoidance societies are comfortable with undesirable moments.
 They mainly act first before garnering enough information.
-They are not intended to follow all rules and regulations thoroughly; so, they work to reduce the unnecessary rules from the society and organization.
+They are not intended to follow all rules and regulations thoroughly, so they work to reduce unnecessary rules from society and organizations.
 People in low UAI countries are relaxed and open-minded; therefore, they do not scare to encounter uncertainty and unpredictability.